hortonworks-spark/cloud-integration/cloud-examples/src/main/site/testing.md

   limitations under the License.
 See accompanying LICENSE file.
 -->

-## <a name="testing"></a>Testing Spark's Cloud Integration

-This project contains tests which can run against the object stores.
-These verify functionality integration and performance.

-### Example Configuration for Testing Cloud Data
+## Testing Spark Integration with cloud storage through Hadoop's Cloud connectors

+This project contains tests designed to verify that Spark operations work against cloud stores through the hadoop filesystem APIs.
+None of the tests are particularly complex: they are designed to verify that the stores work as expected, and are not tests of Spark itself.

+Test categories include

+* Basic IO operations
+* File IO performance on opened files
+* Using object stores as a destination of RDD writes, and a followon source of reads
+* Store-specific committers
+* Dataframes
+* Basic scale tests.

+## Setting up for the tests

+### Binding to the object stores

-The test runs need a configuration file to declare the (secret) bindings to the cloud infrastructure.
+The testss need a configuration file to declare the (secret) bindings to the cloud infrastructures.
 The configuration used is the Hadoop XML format, because it allows XInclude importing of secrets kept out of any source tree.